-1.1 Definition and scope of the market research
+1.1 Definition and presentation

 To keep reading, buy the full research